FBG Duck Dead, Rapper Reportedly Dies After Being Shot In Chicago

 — Quatro 4 (@PardoQuatro) August 4, 2020

-Chicago’s Deputy Chief Daniel O’Shea did confirm the shooting and also said that a 26-year-old black male was transported to the hospital where he was pronounced dead.
-In the video above, you can watch Chief O’Shea talk about the incident and the condition of those who were injured in the video clip below.
+Chicago’s Deputy Chief Daniel O’Shea did confirm the shooting and also said that a 26-year-old Black male was transported to the hospital, where he was pronounced dead.
+In the video above, you can watch O’Shea talk about the incident and the condition of those who were injured in the video clip below.
 O’Shea did not release the names of the victims.

 No arrests have been made at this time and it’s unclear if police have any leads in the case.
-Chief O’Shea said that there were four suspects involved.
+O’Shea said that there were four suspects involved.

 The video below appears to have been taken at the scene.
 Two people were taken to the hospital and appear unresponsive as they are put on stretchers and put into waiting ambulances.